muhammedgaygisiz/kata/Angular.md

 # Go to DEV/kata folder
 `cd DEV/kata`

-# Create a new Angular Workspace
+# Create the new Angular Workspace my-work
-`ng new my-workspace --create-application=false --skipGit=true --skipInstall=true`
+`ng new my-work --create-application=false --skipGit=true --skipInstall=true`

 # Create a library in the workspace
   - `cd my-workspace`